-A Single Dose of CBD Reduces Blood Pressure
+Small Study Finds Single Dose Of CBD Reducing Blood Pressure

-CBD acts on blood vessels and regulatory brain centers to reduce hypertension
+CBD acts on blood vessels and regulatory brain centers, reducing blood pressure.

 Over the past decade doctors have researched therapeutic use cannabinoids more and more.
 Particularly ∆9-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 Now this research can benefit patients with high blood pressure.